Cimbel/pixelistic/README.md

 # pixelapp

 pixelistic application in docker with ci/cd Jenkins

+test